euLita/trainingCoursePythonDjango/README.md

-# trainingCoursePythonDjango
+# First project with Django

-Course Python and Django
+> Course Python and Django